 Our heartfelt sympathy goes out to everyone who has been affected by COVID-19.

 At Astellas, the health and well-being of our patients, employees and communities is our primary focus.
-With the rapid spread of COVID-19 globally, we are, as part of our mission as a pharmaceutical company, taking various actions and measures to contribute to securing the safety of patients and alleviating strain on healthcare resources.
+With the rapid spread of COVID-19 globally, we have, as part of our mission as a pharmaceutical company, taken various actions and measures to contribute to securing the safety of patients and alleviating strain on healthcare resources.

 We are continuing to monitor the situation, and will provide additional information and updates as necessary.